antoniocapelo/angular-typewrite/README.md

 **Note:** Each time/delay value should be set either on seconds (1s) or milisseconds (1000)

 ##Dependencies
-This directives only depends the core AngularJS file and on the CSS file provided (angular-typewrite.css) in order to replicate the cursor blinking effect.
+This directives only depends on the core AngularJS file and on the CSS file provided (angular-typewrite.css) in order to replicate the cursor blinking effect.

 ## Demo